 In Appalachian and Southern speech, "everthang" is the local pronunciation of "everything."
 The "-thing" shifts into "-thang," giving the word extra drawl and weight.

-other spellings: everything, ever’thang, everthin’, all, the whole lot, the works, and ever’last one
+variations: everything, ever’thang, everthin’, all, the whole lot, the works, ever’last one

 ★ "Everthang" is just "everything" said Southern/Appalachian style.
 The shift to "-thang" is one of the most recognizable markers of the dialect. ★